-The Samsung Q70/Q70A QLED is a mid-range 4k LED TV in Samsung's 2021 QLED lineup, sitting below the Samsung Q80/Q80A QLED.
+The Samsung Q70/Q70A QLED is the mid-range model in Samsung’s 2021 4k QLED lineup, sitting between the Samsung Q60/Q60A QLED and the Samsung Q80/Q80A QLED.
+It competes with other mid-range models like the Sony X85J, the LG NANO90 2021, and the Hisense U7G.
 It has features that are usually included with higher-end models, like its HDMI 2.1 bandwidth, 120Hz panel, and variable refresh rate (VRR) support.
-However, it also lacks some features that you normally find in higher-end TVs like a local dimming feature, and in Samsung's case, the 'Ultra Viewing Angle' technology.
+However, it also lacks some important features like local dimming, and in Samsung's case, the 'Ultra Viewing Angle' technology.
 Still, it's a well-rounded TV that comes with the easy-to-use Tizen OS as its smart platform.
-It has a VA panel that performs best in dark rooms, and even in well-lit rooms visibility won't be an issue.
-Sadly, having a VA panel means it also has narrow viewing angles, and it's not a good choice for wide seating areas.

-The Samsung Q70A is good for mixed usage.
-Thanks to its high contrast ratio, it's decent for watching movies and very good for gaming in the dark.
-It's also suited for watching shows and sports in well-lit rooms, as it gets bright enough to overcome glare.
-Its fast response time delivers smooth motion in content like sports and video games, and its low input lag makes it feel response when gaming or connected to a PC.
-HDR looks decent, but it doesn't get bright enough to bring out the brightest highlights, and it lacks a local dimming feature to improve the contrast.
+The Samsung Q7 Series is a great TV for most uses.
+Thanks to its high contrast ratio, it looks excellent in a dark room, with deep blacks and no distracting blooming around bright highlights.
+It's also good for watching shows and sports in well-lit rooms, as it gets bright enough to overcome glare.
+Its fast response time delivers smooth motion in content like sports and video games, and its low input lag makes it feel responsive when gaming or using it as a PC monitor.
+HDR looks good, but it doesn't get bright enough to bring out the brightest highlights, and it lacks a local dimming feature to improve the contrast.

-The Samsung Q70A is good for watching sports.
+The Samsung Q70A is good for watching sports in a bright room.
 It has an impressive response time, so motion looks smooth with fast-moving balls or players.
-It gets bright enough to overcome glare in most rooms, and it also has decent reflection.
-That said, it has narrow viewing angles, so it's not ideal if you want to watch the game with a big group.
-It also has uniformity issues with dirty screen effect in the center, which can be distracting during sports.
+It gets bright enough to overcome glare in most rooms, and it also has decent reflection handling, so glare isn't an issue overall.
+That said, it has a narrow viewing angle, so it's not ideal if you want to watch the game with a big group, as the image fades and looks washed out at an angle.
+It also has uniformity issues with some distracting dirty screen effect in the center.

-The Samsung Q70A is very good for playing video games.
-Its impressive response time delivers a clear image with minimal motion blur, and it has an incredibly low input lag.
+The Samsung Q70A is an excellent TV for playing video games.
+Its impressive response time delivers a clear image with minimal motion blur or ghosting behind fast-moving objects, and it has an incredibly low input lag.
 It supports FreeSync variable refresh rate (VRR) technology to reduce screen tearing.
-Also, it supports 4k @ 120Hz games without issues, but it only has HDMI 2.1 bandwidth on one port, which is disappointing if you have more than one HDMI 2.1 device.
+Also, it supports 4k @ 120Hz games without issues, but only on one port, which is disappointing if you have more than one new-gen console.

-The Samsung Q70A is decent for watching movies in HDR.
-It's helped by its exceptionally high contrast ratio, although it lacks local dimming to improve the picture quality in dark scenes.
-It also displays a wide color gamut for HDR, so it displays a wide range of colors.
-However, its HDR brightness is a bit limited, so the brightest highlights don't quite pop as they should.
+The Samsung Q70A TV is great for watching movies in HDR.
+It's helped by its high contrast ratio, delivering deep blacks and bright highlights with no blooming, but it lacks a local dimming feature to improve the dynamic range.
+It displays a wide color gamut for HDR, so HDR content is vivid and realistic, but its HDR brightness is a bit limited, so the brightest highlights don't quite pop as well as they should.

-The Samsung Q70A is good for HDR gaming, mostly due to its good gaming performance.
-The fast response time, low input lag, and VRR support deliver a smooth and a responsive gaming experience.
+The Samsung Q7DA is great for HDR gaming.
+The fast response time, low input lag, and variable refresh rate support deliver a smooth and a responsive gaming experience, with minimal tearing.
 However, its HDR brightness in Game Mode is only okay, so the brightest highlights don't pop as they should.
-On the upside, it supports all common resolutions for advanced consoles, including 4k @ 120Hz.
+On the upside, it supports all common resolutions for advanced consoles, including 4k @ 120Hz, but only on one port, so you can only take full advantage of one new-gen console.

-The Samsung Q70A is great for use as a PC monitor.
-It can display proper chroma 4:4:4 for all resolutions except 1440p, which is important for text clarity while using it as a PC monitor.
-It also has an incredibly low input lag for a responsive gaming experience.
-However, its narrow viewing angles can make the edges of the screen look washed out if you're sitting up close or if you need to use it in a meeting room with a wide seating area.
+The Samsung Q7DA is great for use as a PC monitor.
+It displays chroma 4:4:4 properly, which is important for text clarity while using it as a PC monitor.
+It also has incredibly low input lag, ensuring your mouse movements are smooth and games feel responsive.
+However, it has a narrow viewing angle, so the edges of the screen look washed out if you're sitting up close or if you need to use it in a meeting room with a wide seating area.

 Size | US Model | Short Model Code | Panel Type |